scaffold-eth/scaffold-eth-2/contributors/DEVELOPER-GUIDE.md

 For example, `generated.txt` would have a sibling `generated.txt.dev` file with information about the "template" and "args" files that contributed to the current result.

-## Back-merging main branch / Publishing to NPM
+## Back-merging main branch / Publishing to NPM (TODO: Update to main branch workflow)

 1. Make sure you have the latest changes from `main` branch
 2. Checkout to `cli` branch and create a new branch from it eg: `cli-backmerge`